Skip to Main Navigation Skip to Section Navigation Skip to Main Content Skip to Footer

 1. Discuss the use of surveys with the principal.
 If you have already completed the fingerprinting/security clearance process through the NYC DOE IRB (see below for more information), then you have permission to distribute surveys in NYC DOE school sites.
 However, you should still obtain principal permission before distributing surveys to their students.

 2. Have the principal complete the approval to conduct research form, making sure that the school ATS code is included.
-Send the completed form to your ACT for Youth evaluation contact.
+Send the completed form to ACT for Youth.

 3. Send the parent information/opt-out form (English; Spanish) home prior to survey administration.
 This is required.
 If a signed form is returned, be sure the student returning the form does NOT complete surveys.
 Note: a student without permission to complete surveys may still participate in EBP programming.

-If you need a copy of the Cornell University or NYC DOE Institutional Review Board letters of exemption/approval, please contact ACT for Youth.
+If you need a copy of the Cornell University or NYC DOE Institutional Review Board letters of exemption/approval, please contact ACT for Youth through the ORS "Ask a Question" button.

 NYC Schools Fingerprinting and Security Clearance